 - Monitor logs for changes to user roles, user creation, and user deactivation.

 - Restrict visibility of backup data to only users and administrators authorized to view ePHI.

-If you are new to Code42 for Enterprise, contact our sales team to get started.
+If you are new to Code42, contact Incydr and Code42 for Enterprise sales to get started.